 Lisa is seasoned in writing and the Creative process, and partners with stakeholders to grow amazing brands through web, blog content and social media platforms.
 She has honed her creative skills working in multi-functional marketing capacities within a handful of small management consultancies as well as prominent organizations such as Dell EMC, Sun Life International, Crabtree & Evelyn LTD, The Boston Ballet, Powersoft, Sybase and EG&G Inc.

-Lisa is a lover of equine, bovine and canine; the great outdoors and an avid cyclist.
+Lisa rides horses, enjoys long hikes with her dog Sabrina and is an avid cyclist.
 She writes—her personal essays have been published in anthologies (e.g. the IPPY-awarded winning “Unmasked”), several literary journals and media outlets.
 She recently was awarded a month-long writer’s residency at Fairhope Center for the Writing Arts Wolff Cottage in Fairhope, Alabama based on the merit of her published work and an excerpt from “Love and Blood are the Color Red,” a book-length work-in-process about a summer she spent in Cody, Wyoming wrestling the locals to win ranchin’ chores “only done proper by a man.”

 The talk I presented to the Community of Fairhope, Alabama on my monthlong writer’s residency, August 2018: